Dominik Fótyik

-Dominik Fótyik (born 16 September 1990) is a Slovak football defender of Hungarian ethnicity who plays for Hungarian side Budafok.
+Dominik Fótyik (born 16 September 1990) is a Slovak football defender of Hungarian ethnicity who plays for Nové Zámky.

 Career

 He began his career as centre back or left back, later played as striker and currently plays again as central defender.

 MFK Zemplín Michalovce

 In July 2011, he joined Slovak club MFK Zemplín Michalovce on a one-year loan from MŠK Žilina.
 He made his debut for MFK Zemplín Michalovce against FK LAFC Lučenec on 23 July 2011.

 Budafok

 On 12 June 2021, Fótyik signed with Budafok.

 Club statistics

 Updated to games played as of 9 December 2017.